 Usually referred to as “half-brothers” or “half-sisters”, half-blood siblings share only one parent.
 By extension, your father’s half blood sister would be your half-blood aunt.
 In contrast, siblings of the whole or full blood share the same mother and father.

 Historically, the term “heir” was used to mean someone who inherits all the property of a deceased person.
 Nowadays it is used more loosely to denote anyone who inherits a share of an estate.
 In cases of intestacy, where a beneficiary’s claim lies only in their kinship with the deceased, they are properly known as an “heir at law”.

-Someone who inherits a share of an intestate estate is properly called an heir at law.
+An heir at law is someone who inherits a share of an intestate estate.
 This person must be in some way related to the deceased.

 This term, popularised by the BBC’s Heir Hunters programme, has become synonymous in some minds with probate genealogy.
 However, just as Anglia Research has consistently declined to take part in the television series, we also decline to refer to ourselves as “heir hunters”, a phrase that is increasingly associated with newspaper headlines about overcharging and malpractice.

 Inheritance tax is a tax on the value of the deceased’s estate at the time of their death and on financially significant gifts made by an individual in the last seven years of their life.
 The inheritance tax threshold (or nil-rate band) is the amount up to which an estate will have no tax to pay.
 This changes from year to year.
 Where the value of an estate exceeds the nil-rate band, only the amount above the nil-rate band is taxed.

 It is important to remember that inheritance tax is paid from the estate before it is distributed to the beneficiaries.
 For information about the current inheritance tax threshold and rate, please see the HMRC website.